-Already, lawsuits are proceeding over keyless ignition defects.
-In federal court in Los Angeles, CA, 28 plaintiffs filed a class-action keyless ignition lawsuit against 10 major automakers.
+Lawsuits are piling up over keyless ignition defects.
+In federal court in Los Angeles, 28 plaintiffs filed a class-action keyless ignition lawsuit against 10 major automakers.

 The plaintiffs contend that the manufacturers hid the dangers of carbon monoxide poisoning in their vehicles equipped with keyless ignition systems and that this caused 13 fatalities and many injuries and “near misses.”
 (An estimated 430 persons yearly are killed by unintentional carbon monoxide poisoning, says the Centers for Disease Control and Prevention.)

 The plaintiffs also contend that news of the auto defect has led to decreases in the value of their vehicles.

 The 10 defendants are:

 - Ford Motor Co.

 - General Motors

 - Fiat Chrysler

 Along with 13 reported deaths due to keyless ignition systems, many people have been injured and have narrowly escaped death.
 Among them were three residents of the home and four police officers responding to a 911 call when a 2009 Nissan Murano was inadvertently left running in a garage overnight in North Carolina.

 Also, Ray Harrington died at his home in North Carolina in 2012 after he left his car with the engine running in his garage.
 And in 2009, Ernest Cordelia died and college professor Mary Rivera suffered permanent damage to her brain when her Lexus parked in her garage continued to run.